Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Analysis Based on Graph Curvature

 \subsection{Negative Graph Curvature and Over-squashing}

 In this section, we demonstrate the intimate connection between negative graph curvature and the occurrence of local bottlenecks, which in turn causes over-squashing.

-Message-passing across local neighborhoods is facilitated by edges of the form $(p,q)$ with $p \in \Tilde{\mathcal{N}}_u \backslash \{v\}$ and $q \in \Tilde{\mathcal{N}}_v \backslash \{u\}$.
-As visualized by Figure \ref{fig:negave_curvature_edges}, such edges provide information pathways between $\Tilde{\mathcal{N}}_u$ and $\Tilde{\mathcal{N}}_v$.
-However, a large number of them concentrated on relatively few vertices will create new bottlenecks, instead of providing good message channels.
-Figure \ref{fig:ideal_set} illustrates this point.
+Message-passing across local neighborhoods is facilitated by connections of the form $(p,q)$ with $p \in \Tilde{\mathcal{N}}_u \backslash \{v\}$ and $q \in \Tilde{\mathcal{N}}_v \backslash \{u\}$.
+As visualized by Figure \ref{fig:negave_curvature_edges}, such edges (colored in violet) provide information pathways between $\Tilde{\mathcal{N}}_u$ and $\Tilde{\mathcal{N}}_v$.
+However, a large number of {these edges} concentrated on a relatively few vertices will create new bottlenecks, instead of providing good message channels.
+Figure \ref{fig:ideal_set} illustrates this point, as there are way too many edges connecting to the emphasized node but too little edges connecting between other neighbors.
 Since $n \geq m$, there is a natural squashing of information as messages are transmitted from $\mathcal{N}_u$ to $\mathcal{N}_v$ of ratio $\frac{n}{m}$.
 We identify the edges that provide good pathways as those that do not exacerbate this ratio and restrict our attention to these edges.